-In the event of any liquidation, dissolution or winding up of the Company, either voluntary or involuntary, the holders of Series A preferred stock shall be entitled to receive an amount equal to \$1.10 per share (as adjusted for any stock dividend, stock split, combination or other recapitalization with respect to such shares) plus an additional amount equal to any dividends declared or accrued but unpaid on each share.
-If, upon such liquidation event, the assets and funds distributed are insufficient to permit the payment to each holder of the Series A preferred stock of the full preferential amount, the entire assets and funds legally available for distribution to the holders of Series A preferred stock shall be distributed ratably among the holders of the Series A preferred stock based on the number of shares held.
+In the event of any liquidation, dissolution, or winding up of the Company, either voluntary or involuntary, the holders of Series A preferred stock were entitled to receive an amount equal to \$7.70 per share (subsequent to the reverse-stock-split calculation) plus an additional amount equal to any dividends declared or accrued but unpaid on each share.
+If, upon such liquidation event, the assets and funds distributed are insufficient to permit the payment to each holder of the Series A preferred stock of the full preferential amount, the entire assets and funds legally available for distribution to the holders of Series A preferred stock would have been distributed ratably among the holders of the Series A preferred stock based on the number of shares held.
 Deemed liquidation events include the sale of the Company or grant of an unlimited exclusive license to the Company's technology or intellectual property rights.